 A small tip: if you are on foot, you're much less likely to be attacked by wandering monsters if you stay on a marked road.

 - Hearthstone -- all players are given a hearthstone in their storage bag at the time they are created.
 Click on it and you will be transported to your home 'inn' from anywhere in the virtual world.
-Handy to return from a hard day's questing to rest up.
+Handy for returning from a hard day's questing to rest up.

 - Flight Masters -- you can't fly your own mount yet, but you can rent a trained flying mount from a Flight Master for a small fee.
 Most settlements have a Flight Master who can offer you a ride to a list of nearby locations.
 You have no control over the mount (you're just a passenger) but it's fast and cheap.